Zuntan03/EasyWan22/README_en.md

 Currently, documentation updates haven't caught up.

+### 2025/08/16

+- Released [Wan22-FastMix](https://huggingface.co/Zuntan/Wan22-FastMix) and adjusted workflows accordingly.
+	- Achieved ghost reduction and motion enhancement.
+	- While there's compatibility with used LoRAs, you can increase or decrease motion size and speed with `EnhanceMotion`.
+- Rolled back PyTorch version to `2.7.1` as some environments seem to have compilation issues or slower performance.

 ### 2025/08/14

+- Updated ComfyUI version to `v0.3.50`.
+- Upgraded PyTorch version to `2.8.0` and CUDA version to `12.8`.
 - Added samples demonstrating that GeneralNsfw presets can be used for various images.

 ### 2025/08/13